 How to Know If You Have Heart Disease?

 Symptoms vary depending on the individual.
 Women may have different symptoms than men.
-Here are some symptoms that suggest this condition:
+Here are some symptoms suggested by Online Pharmacy:

 What are the Goals for Treating These Conditions?

 The goals of treatment are an overall reduction of inflammation.
-Physicians can measure inflammation by using several markers in the blood - ESR and CRP.
+Specialists from Canadian Pharmacy can measure inflammation by using several markers in the blood – ESR and CRP.

 ESR = erythrocyte sedimentation rate and CRP is C reactive protein.
 These can be followed during treatment as a decrease is a sign that therapy is working as intended.
 Very high levels of either or both of these suggest that there is a serious level of inflammation occurring within the body and signifies a threat to a person’s health.